owkin/FLamby/README.md

 The FLamby package contains:

-- Data loaders that automatically handle data preprocessing and splitting for distributed datasets.
+- Data loaders that automatically handle data preprocessing and partitions of distributed datasets.
 - Evaluation functions to evaluate trained models on the different tracks as defined in the companion paper.
 - Benchmark code using the utilities below to obtain the performances of baselines using different strategies.